dougbinks/enkiTS/README.md

 1. *Up-front Allocation friendly* - enkiTS is designed for zero allocations during scheduling.
 1. *Can pin tasks to a given thread* - enkiTS can schedule a task which will only be run on the specified thread.
 1. *Can set task priorities* - Up to 5 task priorities can be configured via define ENKITS_TASK_PRIORITIES_NUM (defaults to 3).
 Higher priority tasks are run before lower priority ones.
+1. **NEW** *Can register external threads to use with enkiTS* - Can configure enkiTS with numExternalTaskThreads which can be registered to use with the enkiTS API.

 ## Usage